 Surprisingly, having some debt is not the worst thing in the world — in fact, it can actually help you reach your goals.
 Having the right balance of debt can help you pay for college, a home and other important purchases.
 You can also improve your credit score if you pay on time.
-So, having some debt can be healthy over the long-term.
+So, having some debt can be somewhat healthy over the long-term.

 However, having too much debt is dangerous.
 It makes you more vulnerable if you’re ever injured, ill or unable to work for some reason.
 It can deprive you of your earning power, make it harder for you to take out more financing when you need it and make it a challenge to set aside money for your future.

 Here are some signs you have too much debt:

 - You sometimes can’t make the payments on your loans

 - You’re paying only the minimum monthly payment on your loans each month

 - Your debt load isn’t decreasing — in fact, it may be increasing

 - You’re using credit cards to pay for basic living expenses or for cash advances

 You can use a tax and home pay calculator to determine how much after-tax income you have, which is part of finding your debt to income ratio.